seanwanghao/Battlefield6_cheater_analyser/README.md

 ## Workflow

 1. Run tool
+2. Wait for the script caputre records from Tracker.gg
+3. When the records was fully captured, brower will be automatically closed
+4. Review report in the terminal
-2. Review report.json
+5. Review report.json
-3. Inspect suspicious matches in matches.csv
+6. Inspect suspicious matches in matches.csv
-4. Perform manual verification
+7. Perform manual verification